j3soon/omni-farm-isaac/README.md

 export FARM_URL="http://localhost:8222"
 export FARM_USER="j3soon"
 export NUCLEUS_HOSTNAME="localhost"
+# Below are optional, only needed if you are using non-default username and password for Nucleus.
+# export OMNI_USER="admin"
+# export OMNI_PASS="admin"
 ```

 Then, for each shell session, make sure to source the environment variables by running the following command in the root directory of this repository: